mike-isaakidis/Maya-Modelling-Tools/docs/Batch Exporter/Breakdown.md

 As expected the **_low** was not smoothed and the **_high** was.

 If <span style="color:pink">Triangulate checkbox</span> is also enabled the tool will skip the _high and only triangulate anything else selected.

+???+ Info "Remember - _low objects with Smooth_high"
+    When the **smooth_high** checkbox is checked, objects with _low in their name will also get their smooth preview disabled.

 ![Batch Exporter Smooth High 4](images/Batch_Exporter_Smooth_High_4.jpg){ .img-medium}